2023 is officially over! However, that doesn’t mean that all tax and compliance requirements relating to 2023 have been completed!

 The Certificate of Compensation Payment/Tax Withheld, commonly known as BIR Form 2316, is a BIR compliance requirement that must be prepared by any PH companies that engaged employees during the prior calendar year.

 First, a separate BIR Form 2316 needs to be generated and sent to each covered employee of the company.
-The employee must then review, sign and return the form to the employer (assuming all of the details are accurate).
-The form should be prepared for any employee that received a salary, wage or any other form of remuneration from the employer over the prior calendar year.
+The employee must then review, sign, and return the form to the employer (assuming all of the details are accurate).
+The form should be prepared for any employee who received a salary, wage, or any other form of remuneration from the employer over the prior calendar year.

-Secondly, the employer is required to submit a BIR Form 2316 to the BIR in respect of each individual employee.
-Prior to submission, each Form must be signed by both the employer and the employee.
-In 2023, the completed and signed BIR Form 2316 for each employee must be submitted to the BIR prior to 28 February 2023.
+Secondly, the employer is required to submit a BIR Form 2316 to the BIR in respect of each employee.
+Before submission, each Form must be signed by both the employer and the employee.
+In 2024, the completed and signed BIR Form 2316 for each employee must be submitted to the BIR before 28 February 2024.

 For more detailed information on the above process, feel free to review 2316 and Payroll Annualization in the Philippines.